 Its original resident, Leonardo Romero, was the town carpenter.
 He became well known for his work on the San Xavier Mission and other important Tucson landmarks.
 The home continued as a residence for many years but also provided space to various businesses.
 Physical changes include equipping it with facilities for a restaurant and removing an entire section of the corner for a drive through gas station.
 The station later failed and the corner was filled with brick.
 The house as it stands today is an L-shaped structure.
 It is impossible to know whether the original was L-shaped or if it was two separate buildings later joined together.

-Today, the Romero House is home to the popular ceramics program administered by the Museum’s education department.
-Offering classes for both adults and children, the Romero House features hand building and wheel rooms as well as both electric and gas kilns.
+Today, the Romero House is home to the popular ceramics studio Romero House Potters, a non-profit organization offering classes for adults.
+The Romero House Potters features hand building and wheel rooms as well as both electric and gas kilns.

 For Your Information